A Namekian in Halkeginia

 Given the presently good opportunity to take in this newest familiar's appearance, several of the students began gossiping amongst themselves at the sight before them.

-"Elf ears point outwards; his are pointing upwards."
+"Elf ears point out; his are pointing up."

 "...what kind of giant green commoners have you seen?"